cypress-io/cypress-documentation/source/zh-cn/api/commands/request.md

 ### Issue a simple HTTP request

-Sometimes it's quicker to simply test the contents of a page rather than {% url `cy.visit()` visit %} and wait for the entire page and all of its resources to load.
+Sometimes it's quicker to test the contents of a page rather than {% url `cy.visit()` visit %} and wait for the entire page and all of its resources to load.

 ```javascript
 cy.request('/admin').its('body').should('include', '<h1>Admin</h1>')